 In 2012, the Kianh Foundation Center for children with special needs officially opened, and enrollment surged.

-Today, the center provides education, life skills, early intervention, and speech and physical therapy for over 130 children, including Vuong.
+Today, with the support of Holt donors and sponsors, the center provides education, life skills, early intervention, and speech and physical therapy for over 130 children, including Vuong.

 After a few months at the school, Vuong could walk independently, and had made great strides in her language development.
 She could now dress herself, and was excelling in arithmetic and writing.
 Such rapid progress is uncommon, even at a school like Kianh Foundation, but Voung was different.
 Her determination and readiness to learn “astonished and delighted” her teachers and parents.